 Federal Lands Managed by the Forest Service, Bureau of Land Management, Fish and Wildlife Service, and National Park Service

 These agencies face a number of challenges with effectively managing the nation’s natural resources.
-For instance:

 - BLM, FWS, NPS, and the Forest Service use funds from the Land and Water Conservation Fund to conserve land or enhance recreational activities.
 However, unlike the other agencies, BLM does not maintain centralized data about this land.
 Doing so would help BLM maintain a more complete inventory of its lands, respond more quickly to information requests from Congress, and provide additional information to manage its lands.

 - Alaska contains over 12,000 rivers and more than 3 million lakes that often serve as important transportation corridors due to Alaska’s limited highway system.
 Under federal law, a state owns submerged lands beneath waters that were navigable as of the date of statehood—1959 for Alaska.
 Two complex and time-consuming processes can be used for resolving the ownership of submerged lands.
 While ownership of specific submerged lands is being resolved, federal land management agencies have taken some steps towards management of these lands through an interagency workgroup.
 However, they have not developed a process for collaborative land management that involves the state.
 Such a process could reduce intergovernmental conflicts and uncertainties for the public and stakeholders, such as Alaska Native Corporations that own lands adjacent to waterways.

 - Most fisheries managers aren't factoring climate change into their management plans, but some are leading climate-related initiatives.
 Managers could benefit from learning about the actions others are taking.
 However, the National Marine Fisheries Service (NMFS)—which leads science and oversight of fisheries management and conservation in federal waters—doesn't regularly collect and share information about these efforts.